-In the phenomenal domain, take as an example of an asymmetrical phenomenal relation Watzl's peripherality relation that determines the attentional organization of the conscious field.
-The left closure requirement for integrity is met if no experience outside the conscious field of subject A is peripheral to one experience inside the conscious field of subject B. Also, for right closure, no experience inside the field of subject A holds the peripherality relation to an experience of subject B. Given that it is plausible to assume that, for example, me feeling pain in my finger is not in any way attentionally peripheral to you tasting lemon, and, more general, the peripherality relation obtains only among the set of single states of a subject, the closure principle is met and Watzl's attentionally structured conscious field counts as an integrated division of single phenomenal states where this division corresponds to an individual phenomenal consciousness.
+In the phenomenal domain, take as an example for an asymmetrical phenomenal relation Watzl's peripherality relation that determines the attentional organisation of the conscious field.
+According to Watzl, the field of consciousness is attentionally organised in the sense that some experiences in the centre of the field are more strongly attended to than more peripheral experiences that are localised at the fringe of the field of consciousness.
+The peripherality relation among experiences satisfies the phenomenal closure principle in the following way: The left closure requirement for integrity is met if no experience outside the conscious field of subject A is peripheral to one experience inside the conscious field of subject B. Also, for right closure, no experience inside the field of subject A holds the peripherality relation to an experience of subject B. Given that it is plausible to assume that, for example, me feeling pain in my finger is not in any way attentionally peripheral to you tasting lemon, and, more general, the peripherality relation obtains only among the set of single states of a subject, the closure principle is met and Watzl's attentionally structured conscious field counts as an integrated division of single phenomenal states where this division corresponds to an individual phenomenal consciousness.
 Note that this is only the case based on the closure principle.
-The principles to follow, for example connected to dependence relations, might render the conscious field á la Watzl disintegrated in case the peripherality relation is not a dependence relation.
+The principles to follow, for example connected to dependence relations, might render the conscious field à la Watzl disintegrated in case the peripherality relation is not a dependence relation.

-In contrast, as an example for cases in which a relation does not guarantee closure to the effect that individual subjective consciousness are not integrated, take the coconsciousness relation.
+In contrast, as an example for cases in which a relation does not guarantee closure to the effect that individual subjective consciousnesses are not integrated, take the co-consciousness relation.
 In its basic form, the co-consciousness relation obtains if two experiences occur together.
 Surely, togetherness has to be specified here, but if we take it in its rough version, then it is conceivable that one experience of me feeling pain in my finger occurs together with you undergoing the experience of tasting lemon.
-In this case the two experience are related, or, more precisely, one experience of mine coconsciously reaches into your phenomenal consciousness and vice versa, to the effect that our consciousnesses fail to be closed.
-Note, first, that here as well we speak only of the closure condition for integrity; if one holds that the co-consciousness relation is a dependence relation within each individual consciousness but not in case it occurs inbetween two consciousnesses, then integrity might obtain.
-Also, secondly, she might very well hold the view that in the case of the co-consciousness relation the closure principle does not account for the a set of single phenomenal states corresponding to individual consciousnesses.
-Here she is simply conceiving two or more consciousnesses as being integrated, which seems queer but is allowed for by the theory.
-This is just to say that the closure principle itself is not affected by any view on phenomenal relatedness of single phenomenal states.
+In this case, the two experiences are related, or, more precisely, one experience of mine co-consciously reaches into your phenomenal consciousness and vice versa, to the effect that our consciousnesses fail to be closed.
+Note, first, that here as well we speak only of the closure condition for integrity; if one holds that the co-consciousness relation is a dependence relation within each individual consciousness but not in case it occurs in-between two consciousnesses, then integrity might obtain.
+Also, secondly, she might very well hold the view that in the case of the co-consciousness relation, the closure principle does not account for a set of single phenomenal states corresponding to individual consciousnesses.
+Here, she is simply conceiving two or more consciousnesses as being integrated, which seems queer but is allowed for by the theory.
+This is just to say that the closure principle itself is not affected by any view on the phenomenal relatedness of single phenomenal states.